Podarcis virescens: Displacement by invasive species

-Podarcis virescens are native to the Iberian Peninsula.
+Podarcis virescens is native to the Iberian Peninsula.
 However, other Podarcis lizards have been found to be invasive species in the native areas of Podarcis virescens.
 This includes the Podarcis siculus lizard from Italy which was introduced to Portugal, where Podarcis virescens are native, around the year 2000.
 This has resulted in some displacement of Podarcis virescens lizards from their native habitats.
 However, the exact method of competition between the two Podarcis lizard species was unknown in nature.
 It is possible that direct interference competition occurs between the Podarcis virescens and Podarcis siculus lizards where aggression and other behaviors play a role.
 It is also possible that indirect competition for similar resources occurs.

 Competition with Podarcis siculus

-Since displacement of Podarcis virescens lizards in their natural region of the Iberian Peninsula is occurring due to invasion by other Podarcis lizards like Podarcis siculus, studies have been conducted to investigate the behavioral interactions between the two lizards species and how they compete.
+Since the displacement of Podarcis virescens lizards in their natural region of the Iberian Peninsula is occurring due to invasion by other Podarcis lizards like Podarcis siculus, studies have been conducted to investigate the behavioral interactions between the two lizard species and how they compete.
 It was found in controlled experiments that Podarcis siculus lizards outcompete Podarcis virescens counterparts through indirect competition methods rather than direct interference methods.
 Podarcis siculus lizards were found to arrive at food stations earlier, consume more food, and gain more weight than Podarcis virescens lizards which may explain why Podarcis virescens are being displaced in nature.
 Evidence was not found to support the direct method of competition, such as aggression between the two lizard species.

 Comparison to Podarcis siculus

-Podarcis virescens lizards are often seen basking at a 64% rate which is slightly higher than that of the related Podarcis siculus lizard species which basks at a rate of 57%.
-Podarcis virescens lizards can also be seen being active at a 20% rate while the Podarcis siculus lizard species is active at an 18% rate.
-Both Podarcis virescens and Podarcis siculus lizards may seek shelter when disturbed with only around 22% of each lizard species not seeking any shelter.
-Overall, the two lizard species behave similarly possibly due to their relatedness and shared habitat.
+Podarcis virescens lizards are often seen basking at a 64% rate, which is slightly higher than that of the related Podarcis siculus lizard species, which basks at a rate of 57%.
+Podarcis virescens lizards can also be seen being active at a 20% rate, while the Podarcis siculus lizard species is active at an 18% rate.
+Both Podarcis virescens and Podarcis siculus lizards may seek shelter when disturbed, with only around 22% of each lizard species not seeking any shelter.
+Overall, the two lizard species behave similarly, possibly due to their relatedness and shared habitat.
 This also may increase competition between the two species.

-The native P. virescens has seemed to better adapt to the urban habitats within the city, however, compared to the invasive P. siculus which tends to stay in a smaller, more natural environment.
+The native P. virescens has seemed to better adapt to the urban habitats within the city, however, compared to the invasive P. siculus, which tends to stay in a smaller, more natural environment.